ramaureirac/thinkpad-e14-linux/README.md

 #### Suspend & Hibernation

 When I recived my Thinkpad it arrived with BIOS v1.09 wich for some reason wasn't able to recover after suspend (black screen on every monitor).
-In order to fix it you may need to apply a BIOS Downgrade by downloading the version 1.06 (iso file) from lenovo's support center.
+In order to fix it you may need to apply a BIOS Downgrade by downloading the version 1.06 (iso file) from Lenovo's support center.
 Then flash it on a USB with Etcher.
 Make sure to enable BIOS rollback on BIOS settings!

 See also:
 - https://pcsupport.lenovo.com/us/en/products/laptops-and-netbooks/thinkpad-edge-laptops/thinkpad-e14-type-20ra-20rb/downloads/DS541516